amd/ZenDNN/README.md

 ```bash
 source scripts/runApiTest.sh
 ```
 Corresponding tests are located in the **tests/api_tests** directory.
-These unit tests don't produce any information/logs in the terminal.
 Library logs can be enabled with:
 ```bash
 ZENDNN_LOG_OPTS=ALL:2 source scripts/runApiTest.sh
 ```